nikhil-poudel/Ecommerce-UK/README.md

 # Project Background
 This project will be using the transactional data for a UK e-commerce retail site.
-The company mainly sells unique all-occasion gifts with many customers being wholesalers.
+The company mainly sells unique all-occasion gifts with customers primarily being wholesalers.

 We will throughly analyze and synthesize the data provided to uncover critical insights and provide valuable recommendations to increase their commercial success.